Using technology to create meaningful and engaging digital experiences

 - Motion capture: using motion capture technology to reimagine theatrical performance

-- Virtual/augmented reality: developing novel uses of virtual/augmented reality for health and wellness
+- Virtual/augmented reality: developing novel uses of AR/VR

 - STEAM education: integrating STEAM learning into special needs education